1. Doesn't the school district already provide busing?

 18. Can my child begin riding right away?

-Yes.
-As soon as your online transaction is complete you'll get an email receipt.
+TRY TRAFFIX customers for the 2016-2017 School Year may begin riding as soon as your online transaction is complete.
+You'll get an email receipt.
 Print it and have your child show it to the driver until your pass arrives.

 19. Do kids need to show a pass to board the bus?